Sampling random graphs with specified degree sequences: Dependence of sampling gap on the MCMC transition probabilities

 \subsection{Simple graphs}

-In the stub-labeled space, if a double-edge swap would cause the Markov chain to leave the graph space, e.g., by creating a self-loop or a multi-edge, the swap is rejected and the current graph $G_{t-1}$ is resampled by the MCMC (Algorithm~\ref{alg:stub}).
+In the stub-labeled space, if a double-edge swap would cause the Markov chain to leave the graph space, e.g., by creating a self-loop or a multi-edge, the swap is rejected and the current graph $G_{t-1}$ is re-sampled by the MCMC (Algorithm~\ref{alg:stub}).
 Otherwise, the swap is accepted, producing the new graph $G_t$.

-In the vertex-labeled space, if a double-edge swap would cause the Markov chain to leave the graph space, the current graph $G_{t-1}$ is also resampled (Algorithm~\ref{alg:vertex}).
+In the vertex-labeled space, if a double-edge swap would cause the Markov chain to leave the graph space, the current graph $G_{t-1}$ is also re-sampled (Algorithm~\ref{alg:vertex}).
 Otherwise, the algorithm checks the number of distinct vertices and self-loops in the chosen double edges.
 In simple graphs, the number of distinct vertices among $u, v, x$ and $y$ would either be 3 or 4, and the multiplicity $w_{ab}$ of any edge $(a,b)$ would be 1, because multi-edges are forbidden in the simple graph space.
 Hence, in Algorithm~\ref{alg:vertex}, the variable $B/A$ will be greater than or equal to 1, and the variable $P$ in the algorithm will always be 1.
-As a result, if a double-edge swap does not leave the graph space in the vertex-labeled graph space, it will always be accepted, producing the new graph $G_t$.
+As a result, if a double-edge swap does not cause the Markov chain to leave the vertex-labeled graph space, it will always be accepted, producing the new graph $G_t$.

 Hence, for simple graphs, the transition probabilities are the same for both the stub-labeled and the vertex-labeled space, and thus so are the induced null distributions too.